matrix-org/thirdroom/docs/network-protocol.md

   - Can I/they add / update / delete this?
 - Synchronization Layer
   - Data and time
   - Decide where property synchronization, command-based synchronization, and input synchronization methods are used.
-Are we using lockstep networking at all or not?
+Are we using lockstep networking or snapshot interpolation?